 NIEM-UML Goals

-Consistent with the NIEM High Level Tool Architecture, this NIEM-UML is a specification (under the OMG) designed to enable general use of UML and MDA tools to support the development and use of NIEM information exchanges and models.
+Consistent with the NIEM High Level Tool Architecture, this NIEM-UML is a specification (under the OMG) designed to enable general use of UML and MDA® tools to support the development and use of NIEM information exchanges and models.
 The primary intention of this specification is to enable existing UML tools to build standard UML representations of NIEM information exchanges and models, and to generate associated NIEM-conforming XML schemas and other artifacts.
 The following key considerations have been implemented in the specification:

 Standards Based.
 Use standards and standards based tools